-Since the size of the population, popsize, is very important for genetic-based algorithms, and can significantly affect the results, this case study was also run 100 times with different sizes of the population (maintaining the predefined number of total function evaluations by varying the number of generations accordingly ngen).
+Since the size of the population is very important for genetic-based algorithms, and it can affect the results significantly, this case study was also run 100 times with different sizes of the population (maintaining the predefined number of total function evaluations by varying the number of generations accordingly).
 For NSGA-II, it resulted that there was no noticeable change in the quality of the results over 100 runs.
 This is related to the fact that NSGA-II is not completely converging with only 600 function evaluations.

 For GATBX, instead, results were changing significantly, and the settings leading to the best solutions were used.

-The parameters for ACO-MGA were tuned by running the same test case for different values of the weights, the number of ants and the number of iterations.
-The maximum number of function evaluations was set to 600 as for the other algorithms although ACO-MGA requires, on average, 545 function evaluations.
+The parameters for ACO-MGA were tuned by trial and error, running the same test case for different values of the weights, the number of ants and the number of iterations.
 The best results were obtained with the following settings.
-10 ants were used, with a first optimisation step with 30 iterations and $w{planet}$ , $w{type} = 0$ , followed by a second step of 30 more iterations with $w{planet}$ , $w{type} = 20 \cdot 3$ km/s.
+10 ants were used, with a first optimisation step with 30 iterations and $w{planet}$ , $w{type} = 0$ , followed by a second step of 30 more iterations with $w{planet}$ , $w{type} = 20.3$ km/s.
 Because of the normalisation shown in Eq.
-(5), the non-dimensional weight $\overline{w}$ does not depend on the dimensions and value of the objective function of the specific problem: therefore, we will use the same value also for other transfer problems, as will be shown in the next case study.
-Note that the two weights $w{planet}$ , $w{type}$ are tuning parameters of the optimiser.
-It was found that the performance of ACO-MGA is not very sensitive to the value of the weight (within reasonable variations).
-Furthermore, it should be easy, for a given problem, to get a value for $\tilde{f}{obj}$ , either by experience or simply by random sampling the solution space.
-In the case $\tilde{f}{obj}$ cannot be determined, then the values of $w{planet}$ , $w{type}$ shall be selected by tuning the optimiser on the specific problem.
+(5), the weight values appear to have general validity, and can be applied also to other transfer problems, as will be shown in the next case study.

 Results in the form of statistical parameters over the 100 runs are presented in Table 3.
 All the algorithms found at least one feasible solution in every run.
-The value of 2 km/s as a target value for the $v{\infty}$ has been chosen to compute the success rate according to the procedure proposed in [16].
+The value of 2 km/s as a target value for the $v{\infty}$ has been chosen to compute the success rate according to the procedure proposed in [15].